OctopusDeploy/blog/blog/2017-11/octopus-v4-create-deployments.md

 The previous version of this page would display the error messages, but left it to the user to reconfigure their deployment options so that the deployments that were successfully created would not be re-created.

-The new version provides a _Retry Unsuccessful_ button, which... does what it says on the tin.
+The new version provides a _Retry Unsuccessful_ button.

 For example, in the image below, the deployment to the _Intel_ tenant failed to be created.
-Clicking _Retry Unsuccessful_ will re-attempt only it (there is also a _Deploy All_ button).
+Clicking _Retry Unsuccessful_ will re-attempt for only that tenant (there is also a _Deploy All_ button).

 ![Create Deployment Page - Tenant with Error](octopus-v4-create-deployment-tenant-with-error.png "width=500")